After the 'Rust' movie set shooting, investigators look into the ammo supplier

 Officers are still trying to find out how a live bullet, rather than a blank, was used on set.
 The search warrant issued Tuesday was a part of that investigation.

-On the day of the shooting, actor Alec Baldwin was handling the prop gun during a scene rehearsal when it went off — striking the film's director Joel Souza and the cinematographer Halyna Hutchins.
+On the day of the shooting, actor Alec Baldwin was handling the prop gun during a scene rehearsal when it went off — striking the film's director, Joel Souza, and cinematographer Halyna Hutchins.
 Hutchins later died of her injuries.
-Baldwin was told by crew at the time the gun was safe to use and wasn't loaded with live rounds.
+Baldwin was told by the crew at the time that the gun was safe to use and wasn't loaded with live rounds.

 The warrant says ammo on set came from various sources including a man named Seth Kenney, owner of PDQ Arm & Prop LLC in Albuquerque, for which the warrant was issued.
 Other pieces of ammo were brought to the set by armorer Hannah Gutierrez Reed from a previous production and from another individual named "Billy Ray," the warrant says.

-Investigators requested all documents be collected from Kenny's business relating to Rust, all ammunition that contains a "Starline Brass" logo, photographs of the the prop company's building and property, as well as any evidence showing "knowledge of the crimes."
+Investigators requested that all documents relating to Rust be collected from Kenney's business, all ammunition that contains a "Starline Brass" logo, photographs of the the prop company's building and property, as well as any evidence showing "knowledge of the crimes."

 Investigators are still looking into these possibilities and no one has been charged with any crime.